mayan-finance/react-native-scaffold/README.md

 2. Connect to a Solana wallet app
     - To connect to a solana wallet app, this mobile dApp uses Solana mobile adapter.
 3. Get a quote
-    - Uses [quote function](https://github.com/mayan-finance/swap-sdk#getting-quote) of mayan swap SDK to get a quote.
+    - Uses [quote function](https://github.com/mayan-finance/swap-sdk#getting-quote) of Mayan swap SDK to get a quote.
 4. Execute the swap
     - For swaps from Solana to EVM, dApp calls [swapFromSolana](https://github.com/mayan-finance/swap-sdk#swap-from-solana) function and passes the `signSolanaTransaction` param like this:
     ```js